ygxw0909/MST-SQL/README.md

-# ST-SQL
+# MST-SQL
-Data and Code for paper *ST-SQL: Semi-Supervised Self-Training for Text-to-SQL via Column Specificity Meta-Learning* is available for research purposes.
+Data and Code for paper *Improving Few-Shot Text-to-SQL with Meta Self-Training via Column Specificity* is available for research purposes.

 # Requirement
 * python 3.7.11